Skip To Main Content

 Some students do not have a specific learning diagnosis, but they need support to navigate the expectations of The Webb School's curriculum.
 The goal of the study center is to support the learning and educational development of every student through a collaborative, research-based effort of teaching and learning and to help the student acquire robust life-long learning and self-advocacy skills for college and beyond.
 Study center instruction takes place during a student's study hall period.

-Level 2: Eligible students are typically those who have previously been in a level 1 class but are ready to embrace independence in their learning.
-They may still use accommodations that are managed and administered through the academic support department.
-Additional candidates for support level 2 may be students with a documented learning difference that requires classroom or testing accommodations but does not require instruction in their area of deficit.
+Tier 2 students are typically students with a diagnosed learning or physical disability that may impact learning who have previously been in a Tier 3 class but are ready to embrace independence in their learning.
+They may still use accommodations managed and administered through the learning center.
+Additional candidates for Tier 2 may be students with a documented learning difference that requires classroom or testing accommodations but does not require instruction in their deficit area.
+Tier 2 students are regularly observed in their classes, and learning center staff check in with them regularly.
+The Director of the Learning Center for Academic Support reviews documentation for placement consideration.
+There is an additional fee for Tier 2.

 Learning Center Staff